CBC-UCONN/RADseq_tutorial/02a_Lacewings_stacksdenovo.md

 3. `sstacks`: This module matches loci from individuals to the catalog created by `cstacks`.

-4. `tsv2bam`: This module essentially sorts the data locus-wise.
+4. `tsv2bam`: This module essentially sorts the data locus-wise instead of sample-wise.
 Even with paired-end sequencing data, all steps up to this point have used only the first read.
 In this step, the second reads are incorporated into bam files.
 At this stage we have clusters of sequences across individuals that correspond to putative genomic loci.

 5. `gstacks`: This module does three things: first, it assembles reads into contigs, which then form a kind of reference genome; second, it aligns the reads to those contigs; third, it calls variants and genotypes individuals against the reference contigs.